 Despite being the daughter of Yorkshire-born accountant I’m not very good with money.
 I’m good at spending money, but when it comes to giving myself a budget and sticking to it (um, budget, what budget?), organizing invoices, receipts and so on to ensure that doing my tax return is as easy as possible, heck, putting money aside to pay my tax return, and planning (financially speaking) for the future, well, I could do better.

-As a freelancer it’s hard to say exactly how much I’m going to earn from month to month, but what I can control, at least to a certain degree, is what I spend my money on.
+As a freelancer it’s hard to say exactly how much I’m going to earn from month to month, but what I can control, at least to a certain degree, is what I spend my money on, it is hard but I have trying to discover promos online about gambling, I do this because it is my favorite way of entertainment.
 I’ve decided to harness all that back-to-school new year energy I’m feeling right now and get a handle on my outgoings.
 Which is not to say I plan to stop spending money it’s more about looking at what I am spending and working out what’s necessary, what brings me joy and where I can cut back.

 After last week’s productive weekend I’ve decided to introduce Gretchen Rubin’s Power Hour strategy – which my little sister told me about – into my life.
 The idea behind the Power Hour is to dedicate an hour a week – which is not very much at all when you think about it – to get on top of those nagging tasks that you never quite get around to doing but the very fact that you know you should be doing them weighs heavy on your mind and drags you down.
 Initially I’m going to use the Power Hour to get on top of my financial stuff.